History of the Argentina national football team: Nation's Cup

 In 1964, Argentina won the Nations' Cup, a friendly tournament organized by the Brazilian Association to commemorate its 50th anniversary.
 Argentina took part of the championship with the debut of José María Minella as coach, along with the local squad, England and Portugal.
 Then called "a little World Cup", the Nations' Cup is considered "the first great title" won by Argentina.
 The team remained unbeaten winning all the matches played, with a large 3–0 over Brazil.
-The victory over Brazil was highly praised by the media due to the Brazilian not being defeated as hosts since the 1950 World Cup final.
+The victory over Brazil was highly praised by the media due to the Brazilians not being defeated as hosts since the 1950 World Cup final.
 Argentina finished the tournament with no goals received.

 The transition continues: 1965–74

 Argentina, still coached by Minella, qualified to the 1966 World Cup held in England for the first time.
 The team shared their group with Chile, Paraguay and Bolivia.
 Argentina finished the round unbeaten with three matches won and two draws.
 Minella left the team, being replaced by Osvaldo Zubeldía after qualification was over.
-Juan Carlos Lorenzo took over the squad, beginning his second tenure on the national side.
+Juan Carlos Lorenzo took over the squad, beginning his second tenure with the national side.

 The national side played several friendly matches against the Soviet Union, Poland and Italy before its flight to England.
 Argentina only drew the first two games and was defeated in the last in Torino.

 Antonio Rattín (#10) was sent off by referee Kreitlein in the match against England.

-Argentina made its debut in Group 2 of the World Cup, defeating Spain by 2–1.
-The next matches were against West Germany, which ended 0–0 and Switzerland also won by 2–1.
+Argentina made its debut in Group 2 of the World Cup, defeating Spain 2–1.
+The next matches were against West Germany, which ended 0–0 and Switzerland where Argentina also won 2–1.
 Argentina qualified to the quarter-finals where the team was defeated by the host team 1–0.
 It was a controversial match where midfielder Antonio Rattín was sent off by German referee Rudolf Kreitlein for "violence of the tongue", despite the referee speaking no Spanish.
 Rattín was so incensed with the decision, believing the referee to be biased in favour of England, that he refused to leave.
 As a way to show his disgust, he sat on the red carpet exclusively meant for the Queen to walk on.
 He eventually had to be escorted from the field by two policemen and as a final sign of disgust, wrinkled at a British pennant before being escorted out.
-This incident, and others surrounding the same game, arguably started the long-lasting rivalry between both national teams, although on the other hand, allowed for the institution of yellow and red cards into football, a solution devised by FIFA after the spark that set off the incident.
+This incident, and others surrounding the same game, arguably started the long-lasting rivalry between both national teams, although on the other hand, it also allowed for the institution of yellow and red cards into football, a solution devised by FIFA after the spark that set off the incident.

 Although Argentina did not have a great performance in England, the players were well received by the crowd in Ezeiza, in part due to the incident with Rattín and the Queen's carpet, where Rattín himself later saying that he "didn't know where he had sat on".